eyedia/EyedeeaPhotos/README.md

 ## The Solution: Eyedeea Photos
 ![Eyedeea Photos](graphics/eyedeea_two_logos.png)

 **Eyedeea Photos** is an app designed to bring forgotten memories back to life.
-It integrates with **Synology Photos** to display random photos from the collection.
+It integrates with **Synology Photos** & any USB, HDD, SDD to display random photos from the collection.
 Here’s how it works:
 - **Scan:** Interacts with **Synology Photos API** to extract metadata (filename, path, date taken, geolocation, album name, etc.).
 - **Show:** Displays random photos across devices.